 - Laparoscopy is a surgical procedure wherein a small fiber-optic tube with a camera is inserted into the abdomen through a small puncture made on the abdominal wall.
 Laparoscopy allows a direct view of the appendix as well as other abdominal organs.
 In most laparoscopic appendectomies, surgeons operate through 3 small incisions (each ¼ to ½ inch) while watching an enlarged image of the patient’s internal organs on a television monitor.
 In some cases, one of the small openings may be lengthened to complete the procedure.
 If appendicitis is present, the inflamed appendix can be removed at the same time.
 The disadvantage of laparoscopy compared to ultrasound and CT scanning is that the procedure requires the patient to have a general anesthetic.

 Test For Appendicitis

 Since there is no one test able to diagnose appendicitis, the approach to suspected appendicitis may include a period of observation, tests as previously discussed, or surgery.

 It is also possible to have a drop test.
-The patient has to stand on the tip of his toes and drop to the heels.
-This sends a sharp pain to the appendix area and confirms appendicitis.
+The patient suspected of having appendicitis has to stand on the tip of their toes and drop to the heels.
+This sends a sharp pain to the area where the appendix is located, and confirms appendicitis.

-This method, as well as push tests and rebound tenderness, should be avoided because they can cause the appendix to rupture.
+This method, as well as push tests and rebound tenderness, should be avoided in modern medicine because they can cause the appendix to rupture.
 Instead, pushing on the opposite side of the abdomen, and then quickly removing fingers works as well.
-The patient should feel the pain over the area of the appendix, without having it actually touched.
+The patient should feel pain over the area of the appendix, without having it actually touched.

 Acute Appendicitis Treatment